How does it work?

 - Customs and returns

 - Satisfaction with multiple delivery elements and Net Promoter Score

 - Consumer preferences related to e-commerce and delivery

 - Sustainable packaging and delivery

-- A public version with the key findings from the 2020 survey will be available soon.
+- A public version with the key findings from the 2022 survey.

 - A country-specific report containing graphs and analysis for all questions in the survey, along with comparisons to all the other participating countries.
 For members only.